.02 Definitions.

 (d) An injury to a resident which may require treatment by a health care practitioner, or an event such as a fall which could subsequently require treatment;

-(a) "Involuntary seclusion" means the separation of a resident from others or from the resident's room against the resident's will or the will of the resident's representative.
+(a) “Involuntary seclusion” means the separation of a resident from others or from the resident’s room or confinement to the resident’s room with or without roommates, against the resident’s will or the will of the resident representative.

 (b) “Involuntary seclusion” does not mean separating a resident from other residents on a temporary and monitored basis.

-(43) "License" means a document issued by the Secretary to operate an assisted living program in Maryland.
+(47) “License” means a document issued by the Secretary to operate an assisted living program in the State.

-(45) "Licensee" means the person, association, partnership, or corporation to whom a license is issued.
+(50) “Licensee” means the person to whom a license is issued.

-(48) "Mental abuse" means an intentional course of conduct resulting in emotional harm.
+(a) “Mental abuse” means an intentional course of conduct resulting in or intended to produce emotional harm.

 (a) “Nursing overview” means a process by which a registered nurse assures that the health and psychosocial needs of the resident are met.